 Master the empirical power laws governing LLM performance, from Kaplan's original scaling results through Chinchilla-optimal ratios to modern inference-aware training strategies.

-Understand the end-to-end data pipeline for pre-training a foundation model, including crawling, deduplication, quality filtering, and data mixing.
+Understand the complete data pipeline for pre-training a foundation model, including crawling, deduplication, quality filtering, data mixing, sequence packing, data annealing, and synthetic data generation.

 Master instruction tuning (SFT) and chat templates.
 Learn how raw base models are transformed into helpful assistants using structured data, loss masking, and sequence packing.